Mglt-b/SW-WikiFandom-data-parser/readme.md

 ├── Fire/
 │   ├── monster1.png
 │   ├── monster2.png
-│   └── listFire.txt
+│   └── monster3.png
 │
 ├── Water/
 │   ├── monster1.png
 │   ├── monster2.png
-│   └── listWater.txt
+│   └── monster3.png
 │
 ... etc.
 ```

-In db.txt, there is all result (monster, attribute).
+In db.txt, there is all result (monster, attribute, speed).
+Same DB for awake, db_awake.

 ## Respect for the Website